You can arrange a free loan of a bike from the SSB Bike Bank, on a first come basis

 For more information email bike@ssb.org.uk or call Penny on 01364 72128

-The new HIGHWAY CODE applies from 29 January 2022.
+The new HIGHWAY CODE applied from 29 January 2022.

 For information see https://www.gov.uk/guidance/the-highway-code;